 Check the conductors at the jacket edge for nicks.
 Nicks show up as slices in the conductor insulation or even bright copper.
 If you see nicks, start over.
 Note: Copper Fabric Strip shown already applied in this photo.

 Wrap the ESD drain wire backwards and around the cable jacket in a spiral fashion.
 Apply a Copper Fabric Strip to tack down the ESD drain wire.
 Skip about 3/16” from the jacket edge so that some cable jacket color still remains.
 This will help with seating depth in the plug housing.

 Remove the spline by making four snips.
 Rest the clippers on the cable jacket edge and snip each “wing” downwards.
 Be careful not to nick a conductor.
 DO NOT remove the spline by cutting straight across--it will make termination more difficult.

 The internal spline is found on all trueCABLE Cat6 and Cat6A cables.
 The purpose is to improve performance by reducing pair to pair crosstalk.
 We did not add it to make your life difficult!

 - You can use either T568A or T568B for your sequence.
 One is not better than the other.
-Just be sure to use the same sequence at both ends of the cable unless you want to create a cross-over cable.
+Just be sure to use the same sequence at both ends of the cable.

 - Once you have those conductors lined up, keep the pressure on them, so they don’t get out of order on you.
 They will trust me.
 Try it once to see what I mean…